walterra/couchphpdb/README.md

 * Create Databases (delete not implemented yet)
 * Create, update and delete documents
 * Create, update and delete design documents, yes this means you may create native Javascript based map/reduce views!
+However, be aware that views are not persistent for now.

 What's missing
 --------------